 4. What if I don’t like my resume?

 Truly, hiring resume writer is as tough as writing the piece yourself.
 If this is your last resort, you should be nice and cooperative.
-Watch your words so you won’t offend anyone.
-These characteristics will help you succeed in the labor market.
+Watch your words, so you won’t offend anyone.
+These characteristics will help you succeed in the corporate world.
 To get a glimpse of how we will write your resume, check out our sample resumes or head straight to our services page to start working with Resume Valley.

 Sources: huffingtonpost.com | wsj.com | selfgrowth.com